Dear RV Shrink:

 You have to think of those occasions as experiences.
 You now have a great story to tell around the campfire when you are with fellow campers.
 Trust me, you have yet to see it all.
 If you let every inconsiderate camper annoy you to the point of distraction you will take years off your camping life.

 Campground life is not a utopian existence, but in my opinion it is close.
 You will experience a good, even wonderful outcome 95 percent of the time.
 You can improve those odds as you travel more and learn which camping areas offer less chance of having a close neighbor.
-Just be thankful you don’t own real estate next to people like the ones you experienced at Silver River.
-You can always move to another campsite when things become unmanageable.
+Just be thankful you don’t own real estate next to people like the ones you experienced at the state park.
+You can sometimes move to another campsite if things become unmanageable.

 Some folks have no clue how to back up a rig, but a quiet campground in the dark is no time to learn.
 Give everyone the benefit of the doubt – you never know what they might have been through before they made it to your quiet little oasis that night.
 Patience is a virtue. —Keep Smilin’, Richard Mallery a.k.a.
 Dr. R.V.
 Shrink